 The main takeaway is that the information gap is likely too small to explain relationship stickiness in the U.S. syndicated loans market.
 Quantitatively, the information gap cannot account for a significant fraction of the reduced-form effect of bank shocks documented in Chodorow-Reich (2014).
-These estimates reveal that virtually all the reduced-form patterns consistent with the "inference hypothesis" are driven by information common to all lenders but unobservable to the econometrician.
+These estimates reveal that virtually, all the reduced-form patterns consistent with the "inference hypothesis" are driven by information common to all lenders but unobservable to the econometrician.
 This is plausible as the syndicated loan market is dominated by large banks and among the most transparent firms.
-It is not obvious what could constitute soft information that is known to existing lenders but unobservable to other lenders.34 their borrowers into technical default.
+It is not obvious what could constitute soft information that is known to existing lenders but unobservable to other lenders.34

+Therefore, results suggest that there must exist a different friction behind stickiness as there is clear reduced-form evidence that bank shocks matter in this market.
+A particularly plausible friction is the covenant channel recently documented by Chodorow-Reich and Falato (2017).
+They show that banks subject to worse shocks are more likely to act on covenant violations and push their borrowers into technical default.
 In turn, this debt overhang makes it difficult to find a new lender.
 They estimate this covenant channel to be large.
 Their results thus add external validity to my finding that the bulk of the aggregate effects of bank shocks in the syndicated loan market do not come from the information gap.
 Another source of friction could stem from imperfect matching between borrowers and lenders.
 Boualam (2018) highlights how the destruction of credit relationships and their slow build-up after an adverse aggregate shock can generate slow subsequent recoveries.
 The evidence in Schwert (2018) shows that borrower-lender matching is quantitatively important to explain the amount of lending during the recent crisis.
 This result suggests that reducing matching frictions could have further prevented the reduction in lending.